-I have been teaching at Berkeley for some time, and the number of students with disabilities in my classes seems to increase every semester.
+2. I have been teaching at Berkeley for some time, and the number of students with disabilities in my classes seems to increase every semester.
 Are more students with disabilities attending Berkeley?
-Why do the numbers seem to keep going up?

 In 2008, the Americans with Disabilities Act was amended, broadening the definition of disability to include more persons with non-apparent disabilities (for example, chronic health conditions and psychological disabilities).
 In addition, IDEA, the law that governs K-12 services for students with disabilities, has provided greater opportunity for students with disabilities to excel academically, graduate high school, and successfully matriculate to higher education.

-Universities nationwide are experiencing unprecedented growth in the numbers of students who qualify for and apply for disability services.
-Nationally, 10%-15% of college students are students with disabilities.
-At UC Berkeley, 9% of undergraduates and 1.8% of graduate students are students with disabilities who utilize DSP services.
-We anticipate serving more than 4,000 students with disabilities by 2022.
-It is important to note that as the campus continues to increase enrollments, the number of students with disabilities who require services will increase as well.
+Universities nationwide are continuing to experience growth in the numbers of students who qualify for and apply for disability services.
+Nationally, an estimated 21% of college students are students with disabilities.
+At UC Berkeley, DSP serves approximately 12.6% all students, including 14% of undergraduates and 9% of graduate students.
+DSP currently serves over 5,500 students.
+It is important to note that as the campus continues to increase enrollments, the number of students with disabilities who require services will continue to increase as well.